hengamirah/Malaysia_Covid_Cases_Prediction/README.md

 # STEP 4 - Features Selection

-#Cases new will be the selected data for this model
+cases_new will be the selected features data for this model

 # STEP 5 - Data Preprocessing